WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 - Swift Macro generates codes by understanding the programmer's code at the compile time.
 This means that we can also do compile-time checking with the programmer's code.
+- Does not like existing code reuse features in Swift, Swift Macro does not protect its expansion from existing contents of the applied site by default.
+Macro authors shall watch out for potential traps and pitfalls while implementing Swift macros.
   - Freestanding Swift macros in a function can affect the control flow of the applied site and implicitly share the lexical scope.
   - Attached Swift macros can extend members to types as well as accessors to properties.
 The extended contents also share the same "namespace" of the extended point.

+TODO: Figure: modules/types/functions v.s. macro

 These properties not only offer the programmers yet another option for code reuse but also enable them to encapsulate programming concepts that